Opening Port 22

 SSH Reverse Tunnels

-SSH has the ability to create a reverse tunnel between 2 machines, by using a 3rd as a gateway.
+SSH has the ability to create a reverse tunnel between two machines, by using a 3rd as a gateway.
 Assuming the destination server has the ability to SSH out of its firewall, a separate SSH connection can use that connection as a tunnel to communicate.

 The intermediary server has to allow SSH connections from both the server and your client.
 The magic here happens because unless the server is in a highly controlled environment (where you shouldn’t be doing this anyway), traffic is likely unrestricted outbound through the firewall.